detecttechnologies/Gitlab-CI-CD-Templates/compile/README.md

     - `GIT_DEPTH: 1` can be set accordingly.
 By default it is set to 20 by gitlab.
     - `GIT_SUBMODULE_DEPTH: 1` can be set accordingly
     - `FILES_TO_COPY`: Use this as gitlab multiline variable and provide full path of files/folders that needs to be copied to destination.
 No `.py` or `.so` files will be copied using this variable.
 It will skip such files, even if you give entire folder to copy.
-    - (Optional) `DELETE_BEFORE_COMPILING`: Use this as gitlab multiline variable and provide full path for `.py` files that needs to be deleted before cythonization
+    - (Optional) `DELETE_BEFORE_COMPILING`: Use this as gitlab multiline variable and provide full path for `.py` files that needs to be deleted before compilation.

     Below is a sample configuration for a repository where you might have a few `.md` and a few `.yml` files to copy over in addition to all python files that would anyways be compiled